jazzband/pip-tools/README.rst

 The ``pyproject.toml`` file is the
-`latest standard <https://peps.python.org/pep-0621/>`_ for configuring packages and applications and recommended for new projects. ``pip-compile`` supports both installing your ``project.dependencies`` as well as your ``project.optional-dependencies``.
+`latest standard <https://peps.python.org/pep-0621/>`_ for configuring packages and applications, and is recommended for new projects. ``pip-compile`` supports both installing your ``project.dependencies`` as well as your ``project.optional-dependencies``.
 Thanks to the fact that this is an official standard, you can use ``pip-compile`` to pin your dependencies